bilalaniq/CTFS-writeups/README.md

 <br>

-More categories (web, crypto, rev, etc.) will be added as I complete more challenges.
+More categories (web, crypto, Forensics etc.) will be added as I complete more challenges.

 ---